 With regard to State funds, the Senate last year recognized that the local education aid funding formula should include greater aid for multi-language learners, of which there are many in Providence.
 Last year's budget implemented this reform by applying the "student success factor" budget increase to multi-language learners as well as students in poverty.
-While this was a step forward, most other states have separate additive factors for both poverty and multi-language learners, and the Senate Finance Committee last year reviewed data supporting this change.
-Given the large number of Providence Public Schools students who are multi-language learners and who also live in poverty, such a change to the funding formula would provide https://tableau.ride.ri.gov/t/Public/views/EsserFundsDashboard2/ESSERRIAll?%3Adisplay_count=n&%3_Aembed=y&%3AisGuestRedirectFromVizportal=y&%3Aorigin=viz_share_link&%3AshowAppBanner=fa_lse&%3AshowVizHome=n), significant additional annual State aid to Providence Public Schools as part of an overall State aid increase.
+While this was a step forward, most other states have separate additive factors for both poverty and multilanguage learners, and the Senate Finance Committee last year reviewed data supporting this change.
+Given the large number of Providence Public Schools students who are multi-language learners and who also live in poverty, such a change to the funding formula would provide significant additional annual State aid to the Providence Public Schools as part of an overall State aid increase.